 The project integrates with the host OS to give users a feature-rich experience.
 And it works on both mobile devices and laptops.

-The downside of the Anbox project is that it doesn’t run on Fedora/CentOs Linux distribution.
+The downside of the Anbox project is that it doesn’t run on Fedora/CentOs Linux distributions.
 It works only on Ubuntu and Debian.

 You can install third-party apps using an Android Debug Bridge (ADB).
 Anbox doesn’t support Google Play and has no built-in app store.